ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 * * *

-# Advanced examples

-On to generics and decorators, now...

 ## Decorators and Enumerables

 [Decorators](decorators.md) that have been registered against the element type of an enumerable will be applied to all instances that the container produces for the enumerable.
 This also applies to stacked decorators (where multiple decorators are applied on top of one other).

 So, we have two decorator types for `IMyService`: